wellyshen/react-cool-starter/README.md

 > webpack-isomorphic-tools (waiting for the first webpack build to finish)

-* If you encounter the markup mismatch error, try to restart the server to solve it. (it's a react universal issue, which usually occurs due to the non-synchronized rendering result between client and server)
+* If you encounter the markup mismatch error, try to restart the server to solve it. (it's a react universal issue, which usually occurs due to the non-synchronized rendering result between client and server).

 * If you run the starter through a cloud computing service such as AWS EC2 instance etc. and you encounter an `UnhandledPromiseRejectionWarning` like this [issue](https://github.com/wellyshen/react-cool-starter/issues/76).
 It might caused by the "openBrowser" tool.
 You can solve the issue like following.